 UNICEF Social Policy is supporting governments to develop more effective and equitable social and economic policies to help realise the rights of all children.

-Social policy in this region has three main focus areas:
+Social policy in this region has four main focus areas: